srushti1hub/Discord-Kit/README.md

 # Discord Website Clone Kit

-- The implementation is depicated in repository https://github.com/srushti1hub/Discord_Clone.git
+- The implementation is in repository https://github.com/srushti1hub/Discord_Clone.git
 - This is build using HTML 5 and CSS

 ## Resources